Task pane add-ins for Project

 - The Description element contains the add-in description for the default locale.
 The value can contain up to 2000 characters.

-- The Capabilities element contains one or more Capability child elements that specify the host application.
+- The Capabilities element contains one or more Capability child elements that specify the Office application.

 - The DefaultSettings element includes the SourceLocation element, which specifies the path of an HTML file on a file share or the URL of a webpage that the add-in uses.
 A task pane add-in ignores the RequestedHeight element and the RequestedWidth element.

 - The IconUrl element is optional.
 It can be an icon on a file share or the URL of an icon in a web application.

 (Optional) Add Override elements that have values for other locales.
 For example, the following manifest provides Override elements for French values of DisplayName, Description, IconUrl, and SourceLocation.